Address: Woodrow Wilson School of Public and International Affairs

 Country: United States

-I am currently a Post Doctoral Research Associate at Princeton University.
+I am currently a Post Doctoral Research Associate in the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Beginning fall 2019, I will be an Assistant Professor of Political Science at the University of Florida.
 Previously, I was a Post Doctoral Fellow at the University of Virginia where I was an active member of the Power, Violence, and Inequality Collective and Race, Ethnicity, and Gender Working Group as well as teaching courses on topics of Europe, political belonging, citizenship, and migration.
 I received my PhD in Political Science at the University of California, Irvine where I was also an affiliate with the Center for the Study of Democracy (CSD).
-My research broadly examines topics of migrant integration, immigration, political identity and participation, and public policy.
+My research broadly examines topics of immigrant integration, immigration, political identity and participation, and public policy.

 Immigration & Citizenship